aln0071/Incubator/README.md

 >
 >Step 6: Secure the drum in position using hot glue.
 Also fix the frequency generator circuit to the side of the container using hot glue.
 >
->Step 7: Put another small hole on the lid of the container and insert a hose through it.
-This can be used to refill the container without opening the incubator.
+>Step 7: Put another small hole near the bottom of the container and insert a level checking hose through it.
+Make the joint water tight by applying hot glue.
+This can be used to check the water level inside the container and refill it without opening the incubator.
 >
 >Step 8: Put some extra holes on the lid for ventilation.
 These are important for proper capillary action.
 >![Humidifier](/Images/Humidifier-1.jpg)